 But the analogy holds, once you learn this one simple salesman’s tactic I’m about to share with you.
 Other biz owners will swear at you, and fresh customers will swear in appreciation of your skill.

-The tactic is called “Never Right”… and I was reminded of it while watching a college football game last weekend.
+Anyway, this devilishly effective tactic is called “Never Right”… and I was reminded of it while watching a college football game one weekend.

 Sat up, spilled my beer and popcorn and scared the dog.